-Many articles and books, written for a Christian but also for those not converted, have been written about the necessary skills of a leader such as vision, initiative, follow-through, consensus building, and the like.
+Many articles and books, written for a Christian but also for those not converted, have been written about the necessary skills of a leader such as vision, initiative, follow-through, consensus building, and so on.
 However, two critical Christian qualities always seem to be left out.
 These aspects are clearly described in the Bible and manifested in some of its greatest individuals.

 Human beings seem to have an innate desire for power.
 An effective Christian leader knows this and helps channel it for good.
 He does so by empowering others and sharing some of his own power.

 God has chosen to share a portion of his tremendous power with us.
 His power is manifested in our lives through our ability to overcome sin.
 He gives us a type of mental energy - not to control others but to control ourselves.
 In Ephesians 3:14 - 20, Paul describes the great strength granted by the Holy Spirit to achieve God's purpose for mankind.
 Verse 20 shows that there is a limitless supply of power at work in our lives.

 How can we empower others?
 A Christian who chooses to lead can be compared to a man with a box of flashlight batteries.
 He has two choices.
 He can selfishly keep them all for himself, or he can give them to other people with flashlights.
 If he chooses the former, only his flashlight will penetrate the darkness.
 However, if he shares the batteries, many lights will illuminate the darkness and everyone will benefit.
 This analogy is the essence of Christian empowering.

 Both family and church relationships are excellent proving grounds for empowering others, for pulling rather than pushing, for motivating rather than compelling.
 One of the most important qualities of a Christian leader is meekness, yet it is also the one least understood in many churches.